AVSystem/scala-commons/docs/GenCodec.md

   Generated members may also be customized with `@name` annotation.
 During serialization, generated fields are emitted after all the "regular" fields have been written.
 Unlike for the regular fields, there is no guarantee about the order of generated fields in the serialized format.
 During deserialization, generated fields are simply ignored.

-* If one of the fields in your case class has a default value, you might want to not serialize that field if its value is the default one.
+* If one of the fields in your case class has a default value (in Scala or with `@whenAbsent`), you might want to not serialize that field if its value is the default one.
 To instruct the codec to omit default values, [`@transientDefault`](http://avsystem.github.io/scala-commons/api/com/avsystem/commons/serialization/transientDefault.html) annotation can be used.

   ```scala
   case class Person(name: String, birthYear: Int, @transientDefault planet: String = "Earth")